fyosoft-delphi/Compression/Preprocessors/LzpGT/readme.fs.generic.coder.pp.lzpgt_detailed hash results.txt

+effect of hash function calculation in compression ratio with the same encoding state with respect to different kind files.

+This is the wiki8

 Algorithm             Level                               Zip Size   Ori Size  C. Rate  ZipTime  UnZTime  CRC  BYTE  FLAGS    Expected  P. Rate
 --------------------  ----------------------------------  --------  ---------  -------  -------  -------  ---  ----  -------  --------  -------
 ((ContextBuffer shl 5) and $FFFFFFF + CurByte)            55006714  100000000  % 44,99  2,55324  2,28558  OK   OK    OK / OK  63501754  % 33,93